calvang/wikipedia-table-web-scraper/README.md

 # Wikipedia Table Web Scraper
-Simple web scraper using Beautiful Soup for collect data into .csv and .json files.
+Simple web scraper using Beautiful Soup for reading Wikipedia table data into .csv and .json files.

 ### Description:
-Created to scrape data from wikipedia for county centroids.
-I ended up updating some features so that it can run on many different Wikipedia tables.
+Created to scrape U.S. county centroid location data from Wikipedia for another project.
+I ended up updating some features so that it can scrape many different Wikipedia tables.

 ### Installation
 Set up your virtual environment and activate it: